Pro Bono Paralegal

 - Knowledge of Baltimore area programs and services that benefit HPRP’s client population.

-Send a cover letter and resume to firstname.lastname@example.org (please specify Pro Bono Paralegal in the subject line).
+Apply by sending a cover letter and resume to firstname.lastname@example.org (please specify Pro Bono Paralegal in the subject line).
 References will be requested if selected for an initial interview.
 We are looking for thoughtful, personalized cover letters that demonstrate the applicant’s qualifications, work style, and interest in being part of a team working to eliminate homelessness in Maryland.
 We are looking for applicants who understand how racism and oppression perpetuate barriers to housing and income.
-Resume reviews begin immediately and applications will be accepted until position is filled, although priority will be given to applications received by August 8, 2019.
+Resume reviews begin immediately and applications will be accepted until position is filled, although priority will be given to applications received by October 3, 2019.

 HPRP is an equal opportunity employer.
 All interested persons encouraged to apply regardless of race, ethnicity, national origin, age, sex, disability, sexual orientation, gender identity, HIV status or religious affiliation.